-This nature-inspired candle is made from Aomori Hiba wood and its essential oils.
+This essential oil is made from Aomori Hiba wood.

-The Aomori Hiba is naturally an antiseptic, water-resistant, insect-repelling, and a calming aromatic.
-Long praised in Japan, Aomori Hiba is a slow-growing, long lived cypress tree whose wood has been used in the construction of temples and notable buildings throughout Japan for centuries.
+The Aomori Hiba is naturally an antiseptic, water-resistant, insect-repelling, and calming aromatic.
+Long praised in Japan, Aomori Hiba is a slow-growing, long-lived cypress tree whose wood has been used in constructing temples and notable buildings throughout Japan for centuries.

-Aomori Hiba is historically used to build Japanese shrines and Buddhist temples because of its function, corrosion-inhibiting composition, industrial-strength, antibacterial, and insect repelling traits.
-In comparison to Hinoki, Ginkgo, or other trees, Aomori Hiba is resistant to water and has an amazing antibacterial effect on a mold and bacteria, and it repels termites.
-It contains two ingredients, Hinokitiol and β-Dolabrin, both of which have antibacterial, insect repelling, deodorizing, and ataractic effects.
-Aomori Hiba is the only tree which has these two ingredients in Japan and it is distinctive throughout the world.
-Building material for shrines and temples come from the first class wood which is over 200 years old, and are thick and straight.
+Aomori Hiba is historically used to build Japanese shrines and Buddhist temples because of its function, corrosion-inhibiting composition, industrial strength, antibacterial and insect-repelling traits.
+In comparison to Hinoki, Ginkgo, or other trees, Aomori Hiba is resistant to water and has an amazing antibacterial effect on mold and bacteria, and it repels termites.
+It contains two ingredients, Hinokitiol and β-Dolabrin, both of which have antibacterial, insect-repelling, deodorizing, and ataractic effects.
+Aomori Hiba is the only tree that has these two ingredients in Japan, and it is distinctive throughout the world.
+The building material for shrines and temples comes from first-class wood, which is over 200 years old and thick and straight.
 But Cul de sac also uses cuttings that are not straight and not usable for building materials.
 Their aim is to create organic products which make you feel close to nature.
 They mainly produce their products in a family timber factory which has been running since their grandfathers’ generation in the north of Shimokita Peninsula.
-The factory is located in a village on the northern tip of Honshu, and now produces only the Aomori Hiba products.
+The factory is located in a village on the northern tip of Honshu and now produces only the Aomori Hiba products.

-Cut de Sac uses cuttings as fuel to dry wood and think how to effectively utilize cuttings and scraps from the lumber process to create our products.
-They can generate uniquely designed products making use of branches which can’t be used for building materials.
-In addition, they encourage a poplar traditional craftsman techniques.
+Cut de Sac uses cuttings as fuel to dry wood and thinks about how to effectively utilize cuttings and scraps from the lumber process to create our products.
+They can generate uniquely designed products using branches that can’t be used for building materials.
+In addition, they encourage popular traditional craftsman techniques.
 Aomori Hiba has a beautiful white surface and a calming scent.
-Baskets which are made by Aomori Hiba change color to a fine amber over time.
+Baskets which are made by Aomori Hiba change color to fine amber over time.

-These are made by Enji Shibata who is a master of Aomori Hiba.
-Previously he was as a part of a local forestry office assessing the class of timber and know Hiba’s characteristics thoroughly.
+These are made by Enji Shibata, who is a master of Aomori Hiba.
+Previously he was a part of a local forestry office assessing the class of timber and knowing Hiba’s characteristics thoroughly.
 You will be amazed by his distinctive and excellent technique of wood shaving.
 Mr. Shibata has a pleasant personality and is the only Hiba basket craftsman.
-Also, we have produced a Hiba textile made from shaving wood threads which are made by experienced craftsman off site.
-All those products are impossible to mass-produce, and they are well designed and heartwarming, and highly functional.
-In order to enforce creative manufacturing, we aim to create a new style of tradition which deeply connects with our everyday lives.
+Also, we have produced a Hiba textile made from shaving wood threads which are made by experienced craftsmen off-site.
+All those products are impossible to mass-produce, and they are well-designed and heartwarming, and highly functional.
+To enforce creative manufacturing, we aim to create a new style of tradition which deeply connects with our everyday lives.

 DIRECTIONS: Place the candle on a disco to prevent leaks.
-Do not the candle if windy, in order to prevent burning the surrounding Hiba wood twigs.
+Do not use the candle if windy to prevent burning the surrounding Hiba wood twigs.